arjienx/izph-termux/README.md

 requirements:

-this only supports android 5++ to 11. android 12++ to 14 is not yet supported.a
+this only supports android 5++ to 11. android 12++ to 14 is not yet supported. with network restrictions.

 termux app from github link.
 at least 100mb data/wifi access or vpn with working connection for 'repositories'.